Shamanism is a spiritual healing and empowerment practice

 Depression, anxiety, post traumatic stress, grief, physical health concerns, even being accident-prone – shamanism sees the spiritual component in these ailments.
 It doesn’t replace medical treatment of the body, nor psychological and pharmacological treatment of the mind.
 But it can augment and support these, with clear and intentional care of the soul.

 I offer training in Harner Method Shamanic Counseling (HMSC), an elegant framework designed to teach you the very basics of shamanic journeying for your own enlightenment and well-being.
 HMSC consists of five two-hour training sessions, after which you can choose to journey on your own, or to ask me to hold the container and continue mentoring you in your personal practice.
 (You may also be eligible to join our community journeying circle after receiving this training.)

 Journeying is not for everyone.
-I don’t want people journeying in cases of psychosis and other dissociative disorders, I want these folks getting more grounded in ordinary reality.
+I don’t want people journeying in cases of psychosis and other dissociative disorders; in these situations, it's more helpful to focus on getting more grounded in ordinary reality.
 I do think that shamanic healing work can be of great benefit to people struggling with these issues, especially when there are other core health care providers actively involved.

 shamanic healing sessions

 Shamanism is grounded in a culture of interdependence, mutuality and community.
 The compassionate spirits, it is said, are moved when we beseech them on behalf of someone else.
 Sometimes we just need to ask for help!
 I can't say ahead of time what will happen, because my work is guided by my own helpers, and because I'm always learning more.
 I can say that I've received intensive training over the course of several decades, both from my helping spirits and from ordinary-reality professionals, and that this training includes soul retrieval, power retrieval, divination, extraction of intrusions, and compassionate soul release (depossession).
 My training is ongoing – the more I learn, the more I realize how much more there is to learn.